jonhyman/listerine/README.md

 ----------------------------------

 When a monitor fails, you might want to take custom action.
 For example, you might want to reboot a machine after 5 consecutive failures.
-To do that, you can pass a block to `if_failing`, which will be yielded with the current consecutive failure count.
+To do that, you can pass a block to `if_failing`, which will be yielded to with the current consecutive failure count.

 Listerine also provides a wrapper around sending mail, `Listerine::Mailer.mail(to, subject, body)` if you want to add